maanijou/ecosia-search-vscode-extension/README.md

 This extension contributes the following settings:

 - `ecosia-search.searchEngine`: Select your desired search engine (default is, of course, Ecosia)
+- `ecosia-search.autoInsertLanguageName`: Whether to add language name to the query automatically (only for selected texts).
+Default is `true`.
 - `ecosia-search.ifNoSelection`: Specifies the behavior in case no text is selected.
 Show errors by setting to `error` or opening an empty search result page using `emptySearchPage` (default).
 - `ecosia-search.maxQueryLength`: Maximum search length (url length).
 Default is 2047 to support IE browser.